compjolab/cjlab-homepage/_posts/2014-05-20-tow-center-cheryl-phillips-interview.md

 ---
-title: TOW CENTER - Think about data from the beginning of the story, says Cheryl Phillips
+title: Think about data from the beginning of the story, says Cheryl Phillips
 date: 2014-05-20
+description: Cheryl Phillips talks to the Tow Center for Digital Journalism about telling stories with data.
 ---

 Via Alexander Howard of the Tow Center for Digital Journalism at Columbia Journalism School - MAY 20, 2014: